jitsi/handbook/docs/dev-guide/ios-sdk.md

 In order to get the participantId, the `PARTICIPANT_JOINED` event should be listened for, which `data` includes the id and this should be stored somehow.

+#### toggleScreenShare

+Sets the state of the localParticipant screen sharing according to the `enabled` parameter.

+#### openChat

+Opens the chat dialog.
+If `to` contains a valid participantId, the private chat with that particular participant will be opened.

+#### sendChatMessage

+Sends a chat message via to one particular participant or to all of them.
+If the `to` param is empty, the message will be sent to all the participants in the conference.

+In order to get the participantId, the `PARTICIPANT_JOINED` event should be listened for, which `data` includes the id and this should be stored somehow.

+#### closeChat

+Closes the chat dialog.

+#### retrieveParticipantsInfo

+Retrieves the participants information in the completionHandler sent as parameter.

 #### Universal / deep linking